jrford32/Azure-Cloud-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I created a honeynet in Microsft Azure that shows live attack traffic from threat actors worldwide.
+The environment created was purposely left vulnerable to attack traffic for a period of 24 hours to monitor the numerous threats.
+It was then hardened the show the reduction in attacks and we will compare the before and after of the environment.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)